Market environment: Macro environment

 The natural environment is another important factor of the macro-environment.
-This includes the natural resources that a company uses as inputs that affects their marketing activities.
+This includes the natural resources that a company uses as inputs that affect its marketing activities.
 The concern in this area is the increased pollution, shortages of raw materials and increased governmental intervention.
 As raw materials become increasingly scarcer, the ability to create a company's product gets much harder.
 Also, pollution can go as far as negatively affecting a company's reputation if they are known for damaging the environment.
-The last concern, government intervention can make it increasingly harder for a company to fulfill their goals as requirements get more stringent.
+The last concern, government intervention can make it increasingly harder for a company to fulfill its goals as requirements get more stringent.

-The technological environment is perhaps one of the fastest changing factors in the macro-environment.
+The technological environment is a rapidly evolving component of the macro-environment.
 This includes all developments from antibiotics and surgery to automobiles and credit cards.
-As these markets develop it can create new markets and new uses for products.
-It also requires a company to stay ahead of others and update their own technology as it becomes outdated.
-They must stay informed of trends so they can be part of the next big thing, rather than becoming outdated and suffering the consequences financially.
+The development of these markets can create new markets and give new uses to products.
+It also requires a company to stay ahead of competitors and update its own technology as it becomes outdated.
+Companies that fail to adapt risk losing competitive position.

-In order to understand the different spending patterns, marketers need to also take into consideration about the development of digital technology and its effect on market growth and employment.
+To understand different spending patterns, marketers also take into consideration the development of digital technology and its effect on market growth and employment.
 It is key for a marketer, especially in a digitally dominated market, to anticipate demand in order to capitalize on potential market growth.
 Technology has developed to the extent where purchase patterns can be analysed in order to forecast future demand.

 The political environment includes all laws, government agencies, and groups that influence or limit other organizations and individuals within a society.
-It is important for marketers to be aware of these restrictions as they can be complex.
+Marketers need to be aware of these restrictions as they can be complex.
 Some products are regulated by both state and federal laws.
-There are even restrictions for some products as to who the target market may be, for example, cigarettes should not be marketed to younger children.
+There are even restrictions for some products as to who the target market may be; for example, cigarettes should not be marketed to younger children.
 There are also many restrictions on subliminal messages and monopolies.
-As laws and regulations change often, this is a very important aspect for a marketer to monitor.
-As laws and regulations change often, they create barriers that can hugely influence the way in which companies can market their business across the digital community in particular.
+As laws and regulations often change, it is important for marketers to monitor.
+As laws and regulations often change, they create barriers that can influence the way in which companies can market their business across the digital community in particular.
 When conducting business in the United Kingdom, the government is committed to ensuring the best possible platform to start and grow a UK digital business, therefore Internet Governance becomes a vital force in the management and control of the growth of the internet and its usage.